Skip to main content

 Teacher of the Year

 Each year, we celebrate an outstanding New York teacher who uses agricultural literacy concepts in the classroom to such an extent as to merit statewide recognition.
 Winning teachers receive an expense paid trip to the National Agriculture in the Classroom Conference, held in a different location in the United States each year.
-The 2024 winner will travel to Salt Lake City, Utah to be recognized for their accomplishments.
+The 2025 winner will travel to Minneapolis, Minnesota to be recognized for their accomplishments.
 For their excellence in teaching about and utilizing agriculture in their classroom, the winning teacher will have the opportunity to:

 • Submit an application for the National Agriculture in the Classroom Excellence in Teaching About Agriculture award sponsored by the United States Department of Agriculture (USDA).

-• Attend the National Agriculture in the Classroom Conference in Salt Lake City, Utah on June 24-27, 2024, with expenses paid.
+• Attend the National Agriculture in the Classroom Conference in Minneapolis, Minnesota on June 23-26, 2025, with expenses paid.

 • Receive at-school recognition of the teacher and their accomplishments.